munin-monitoring/munin/doc/develop/plugins/plugin-concise.rst

 snmpconf
 --------

-As stated above a plugin magic marked with *family=snmpauto* and *capabilites=snmpconf* will be invoked with ``snmpconf`` as the sole argument.
+As stated above a plugin magic marked with *family=snmpauto* and *capabilities=snmpconf* will be invoked with ``snmpconf`` as the sole argument.
 A SNMP plugin is by definition a wildcard plugin, it may examine any host that supports SNMP.
 The name convention for a SNMP plugin is examplified by the df plugin: ``snmp__df``.
 The hostname goes between the two consecutive underlines (_), and when invoked, the plugin may examine ``$0``, as any wildcard plugin must, to determine the name of the host it is to work with.
 It may also contain two wildcards as in ``snmp__if_``.
 Here the index of the network interface appears after the third underline (_) at the end of the string. e.g. ``snmp_foo.example.com_if_1``.

 On the occasion of being run with ``snmpconf`` the plugin shall output one or more of the following: